 How does it work?

-The EMMS programme was developed in 2008 in response to stakeholder and postal CEO requests for the postal sector to minimise its carbon footprint.
+The Environmental Measurement and Monitoring System (EMMS) was developed in 2008 in response to stakeholder and postal CEO requests for the postal sector to minimise its carbon footprint.
 The EMMS programme is a global initiative, consisting of 20 participants from five continents – Africa, Asia Pacific, Europe, North America, and South America.
 The programme provides a common carbon measurement and reporting structure that enables participants to share their carbon and environmental management strategies, performance, and achievements.

 The annual EMMS reporting cycle consists of two stages: